KarelSchwab/blog/convert_boolean_to_choice_field.md

     def __str__(self) -> str:
         return f"{self.email} - {self.rsvp_status}"
 ```

-## Step 1: Creating a temporary field
+## Step 1: Create a temporary field

-Lets start by defining the available choices for the RSVP status
+We'll start by defining the available choices for the RSVP status using Django's `models.TextChoices` subclass.
+You can
+read more about them in the [Django docs](https://docs.djangoproject.com/en/5.2/ref/models/fields/#enumeration-types)

 ```python
 class RSVPChoices(models.TextChoices):
     YES = "yes", "Yes"
     NO = "no", "No"
     MAYBE = "maybe", "Maybe"
 ```

-Next we need to add a temporary field that we will use to do the initial setup of our updated rsvp status field.
-This
+Now that we’ve defined our choices, we’ll add a temporary field to stage the updated RSVP status.
+This temporary field
-temporary field will later be switched out with the original field and it therefore needs to match the structure of
-the end result.
-Well, almost match.
-For the time being we need to make the field nullable and allow it to be blank.
-The
-reason for this is...
-(TODO: Add reason)
+should mirror the final field (same `max_length` and `choices`) so we can swap it out later (this will make sense soon).
+For now, we’ll also make it `nullable` and allow `blank` values.
+That avoids any NOT NULL or default value errors
+Django might raise during this migration.
+After backfilling the existing rows, we will enforce a default value.

-I'll call this field `temp_rsvp_status`.
+Let's call this field `temp_rsvp_status` and update the code:

-Updated code thus far:

 ```python
 from django.db import models